Domains and Classifying Topoi: Local properties for the interval

 Furthermore, we can show that $\omega$ also satisfies a version of the Phoa principle, i.e.\ the path space $\omega^\I$ again classifies its pointwise order.
 For this we need to compute the path space $\omega^\I$.

-Recall from \Cref{prop:omegacolimit} that, under (\AxiomNT) and (\AxiomSQCC), $\omega$ is a colimit $\omega \cong \ct_{n:\N}\Delta^n$.
-As indicated in \Cref{rem:whynotdis}, this does not depend on working with bounded distributive lattices or $\sigma$-frames.
+Recall from \zcref{prop:omegacolimit} that, under (\AxiomNT) and (\AxiomSQCC), $\omega$ is a colimit $\omega \cong \ct_{n:\N}\Delta^n$.
+As indicated in \zcref{rem:whynotdis}, this does not depend on working with bounded distributive lattices or $\sigma$-frames.
 Type-theoretically, we have also shown that $\omega$ can be realised as the following subspace of $\ov\omega$,

 This way, the inclusion $\Delta^n \hook \omega$ can be viewed as follows,

 which implies $\Delta^n \hook \omega$ is \emph{downward closed}.
 This allows us to directly compute $\omega^\I$:

 \begin{proposition}[\AxiomNT, \AxiomSQCC] We have a family of equivalences